37chandler/aam-model-eval/README.md

 Your goal is to evaluate the models and understand their performance a bit.
 Specifically,

-* Compare measures of accuracy.
+* Compare the models with some of our measures of accuracy.
 Does one model stand out?
+* In the above, use one measure of accuracy that is not `rmse`, `rsq`, `mae`, or `mape` and give a brief description of what it is.
 * What would you consider the two best models?
 * For the best and second-best models, are there certain parts of the data space where they seem to do worse?
 This doesn't need to be a super deep dive, but